sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-onboard-subscribe/cp-starter-integration-cpi-onboard-subscribe.md

     !![Add additional roles](2.5.add-additional-roles.png)

-    >**IMPORTANT**: You add these roles to grant you user the required permissions to access the Integration Flow Designer and model an integration flow.
-For additional information on roles in SAP Cloud Platform Integration, check out the official documentation on [Available Roles and Authorization Groups](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/82769d840c8d422c941a407a2243270a.html).

 [VALIDATE_7]

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 3: ](Configure trust)]

->**IMPORTANT**: This newly defined role collection will be used to group all role templates predefined by SAP that you like to assign.
+>This newly defined role collection will be used to group all role templates predefined by SAP that you like to assign.

 1. Select your subaccount name to navigate to your subaccount level.
 Select **Security** > **Trust Configuration**.